Topics include: our top fundraisers, Moving Day 2018 statistics, interviews with participants, and a message from John Lehr.

 As a child growing up in the Bronx, Evan saw his grandfather Jack’s hand shake.
 “We knew he had Parkinson’s disease (PD), but we never really spoke about it,” Evan said.
 Many years later, Evan’s father — Jack’s son — Keith, would inspire Evan’s Parkinson’s Champions campaign: Push Ups 4 Parkinson’s.

 Maintaining cognitive brain health is a high priority for both people with Parkinson’s disease (PD) and family members.
 Though many living with Parkinson’s will not develop dementia, mild cognitive issues may emerge in 20 to 50 percent.

 As winter melts into spring, you may be realizing that your exercise routine suffered through the cold season.
 You probably already know that exercise is a vital component to maintaining balance, mobility and daily living activities for people with Parkinson’s disease (PD).

 Parkinson’s disease (PD) specialists have long debated the potential value of Parkinson’s-specific physical therapy.
 All great medical debates are usually settled by two factors: time and data.
 In this month’s What’s Hot, we review a paper recently published in Lancet Neurology (Ypinga 2018) that provides insight and data for whether people with Parkinson’s should begin or continue specialized physiotherapy.

-Exercise is an important part of healthy living for everyone.
-However, for people with PD exercise is not only healthy, but a vital component to maintaining balance, mobility and daily living activities.
-NPF is studying exercise in the Parkinson's Outcomes Project.
+For people with Parkinson’s, exercise is not only healthy, but a vital component to maintaining balance, mobility and daily living activities.